-Christmas in the South is one of the biggest events of the year.
+Christmas is typically one of the biggest events of the year.
 Southerners love their home cooked food and Christmas dinner is when they go all out.

 It's a day when the spare table from the garage is brought out because all the food will not fit on the dinner table alone.It's a day when dad keeps the fireplace going, the children play with their new toys and mom works in the kitchen creating all those wonderful smells (she wouldn't have it any other way).

-We thought of putting all the full recipes here on this page but found it would make this menu 20 pages long and difficult to navigate.
+We thought of putting all the full recipes here on this page but found it would make this page very long and difficult to navigate.
 So instead we have included links to each recipe here.
 Just decide which recipes interest you and click on the link to go to the recipe page where you can print it.

 There are many ways to cook a turkey.
 We prefer a simple and traditional roasted turkey.
 HERE'S OUR RECIPE.